 His past collaborators include Google, the BBC, Channel 4 Education, Pearson, Mind Candy, Shift, Flamingo London, Six to Start, Preloaded, Firefish, Future Lab, Sense Worldwide, SAGE Publications, Sugru and Allianz.
 Tom took his doctorate and taught at St John’s College, Oxford, and continues to guest lecture at universities across the world.

-He speaks and broadcast around the world on technology, the arts and media.
-Appearances include TED Global and the Cannes Lions Festival; authors@Google; the World Congress on Information Technology; Science Foo Camp; Intelligence Squared; the Houses of Parliament; Aspen Seminars for Leaders; and venues ranging from the Sydney Opera House to the Googleplex.
+As a speaker and broadcaster, Tom’s appearances include TED Global and the Cannes Lions Festival; authors@Google; the World Congress on Information Technology; Science Foo Camp; Intelligence Squared; the Houses of Parliament; Aspen Seminars for Leaders; the RSA, Royal Society and Royal Institution; and venues ranging from the Sydney Opera House to the Googleplex.

-A launch columnist for the BBC’s worldwide technology site, BBC Future, he writes and commentate widely in the international media, as well as guest lecturing at universities in the UK and Europe.
-Appearances include BBC One Breakfast, BBC Two Newsnight, BBC Radio 3, Radio 4 and the World Service, and others ranging from NPR and ABC to Radio New Zealand.
+A launch columnist for the BBC’s worldwide technology site, BBC Future, Tom writes and commentate widely in the international media, as well as guest lecturing at universities in the UK and Europe.
+He is a regular on BBC radio and television, and broadcasts around the world.

 When not working, he plays jazz piano and drinks too much coffee.